Microformal geometry and homotopy algebras: `Even' and `odd' microformal categories. Main properties

-We shall assume that the variables $x^a$ and $q_i$ yield a system of local coordinates on the submanifold $\Phi$.
-The function $S(x,q)$ in equation~\eqref{eq.relphi} is related with the function $F$ in~\eqref{eq.dF} by a kind of Legendre transform,
+In Definition~\ref{def.thick} it is assumed that the variables $x^a$ and $q_i$ yield a system of local coordinates on the submanifold $\Phi$. \new{(This follows the case of an ordinary map.)} The equations specifying $\Phi$ mean that $p_adx^a+(-1)^{\itt}y^idq_i=dS$, which is equivalent to

+The l.h.s. of~\eqref{eq.dS} is invariant, but the explicit appearance of the variables $y^i$ and $q_i$ in the r.h.s. makes the function $S(x,q)$ a coordinate-dependent object (unlike $F$ in~\eqref{eq.dF}).
+We shall give below the precise transformation law for $S$.
+The functions $S$ and $F$ are related by a Legendre transform type formula,

-The relation $\Phi$ determines only the differentials $dF$ or $dS$, but we assume that constants of integration can be unambiguously chosen, which makes it possible to speak about the generating functions themselves.
-For example, if the closed canonical $1$-form $q_idy^i-p_adx^a$ on $\Phi$ is exact, we can choose a global $F$.
-This yields the transformation law for $S$ deduced in~\cite{tv:nonlinearpullback}.
+(It is an actual Legendre transform if $F$ can be regarded as a function of independent variables $x^a,y^i$, which may not necessarily hold in general.)
+The relation $\Phi$ defines only the differentials $dF$ or $dS$.
+We assume that constants of integration are chosen, so that we can speak unambiguously about the functions $F$ or $S$, and that $F$ can be defined globally.

-What is a coordinate-free characterization of Lagrangian submanifolds considered in Definition~\ref{def.thick}?
-The condition that $x^a$ are independent on $\Phi$ is equivalent to the submanifold $\Phi$ projecting on $M_1$ without degeneration (the projection has full rank).
-In contrast with that, the second condition that $q_i$ are independent on $\Phi$ is equivalent to saying that $\Phi$ ``projects without degeneration on the fibers of $T^*M_2$'', but this does not have a well-defined meaning without a choice of a local trivialization.
+What is a coordinate-free characterization of the considered type of Lagrangian submanifolds?
+The condition that $x^a$ be independent on $\Phi$ is equivalent to the submanifold $\Phi$ project on $M_1$ without degeneration (with full rank).
+In contrast with that, the second condition that $q_i$ be independent on $\Phi$ is equivalent to $\Phi$ ``project without degeneration on the fibers of $T^*M_2$'', but this seems not have a well-defined meaning without a choice of a local trivialization.
 Consider, however, the differentials $dq_i$.
-We have $q_i=\lder{y^{i'}}{y^i}\,q_{i'}$, so we obtain
+We have $q_i=\lder{y^{i'}}{y^i}\,q_{i'}$, so obtain